-Sarah Canfield is an artist known for merging painting and digital photography to create works in multiple media that cross boundaries between photorealism and abstraction.
+Sarah Canfield is an artist merging painting and digital photography to create works in multiple media that cross boundaries between photorealism and abstraction.
 Her paintings, collages, mixed media works and wall hung sculptures have been exhibited in venues including the Montclair Art Museum, the Morris Museum, the Visual Art Center of New Jersey, the Pennsylvania State Museum, and the Woodmere Art Museum.
-Canfield holds a BFA in painting, cum laude, from Alfred University she is an instructor at the Montclair Art Museum and Union College in New Jersey.
-She has given guest lectures at Newark Academy, Caldwell University and Pratt Institute and she is the recipient of a 2022 Fellowship in Painting from the New Jersey State Council on the Arts.
+Canfield holds a BFA in painting, cum laude, from Alfred University and she is an instructor at the Montclair Art Museum.
+Canfield has given guest lectures at Newark Academy, Caldwell University and Pratt Institute and she is the recipient of a 2022 Fellowship in Painting from the New Jersey State Council on the Arts.
 Her art has been featured in the Quiet Lunch, ANTE curatorial and Art Spiel art blogs, as well as the Philadelphia Inquirer and the New York Times.
-She has a studio in Manufacturers Village in East Orange New Jersey.

 Artist Statement